7 Day Clan Macdonald Private Tour (Isle of Islay, Skye and Highlands)

 Day 6 — Isle of Islay

 A full day on the Isle of Islay begins with a visit to Finlaggan, the ancestral heartland of the Lords of the Isles.
 From Loch Finlaggan the descendants of Somerled, the chiefs of Clan Donald, ruled a lordship that at its height in the mid-fifteenth century encompassed most of the Hebrides and a large swathe of the Highlands.
-The afternoon takes us south to explore the ruins of Dunyveg Castle the ancient stronghold of the Macdonalds of Dunyveg.
+The afternoon takes us south to explore the ruins of Dunyvaig Castle the ancient stronghold of the Macdonalds of Dunyveg.
 Before returning to our overnight accommodation there is the option to enjoy one of Islay's most famous export - whisky!

 Day 7 — Isle of Islay to Inverness